Maha Thammaracha I: Government

 The kings of Sukhothai has used the Thammaracha (king of righteousness) governing style before the reign of Lithai, being based on the principle of Dharma of a king from Brahma scrolls of Dharma.
-Overtime, as Buddism become more widely spread, the principles of Dharma from Buddism gets slowly integrated into the Thammaracha governing style up to the reign of Lithai who hold great respect for Buddism.
-The principle that Lithai primarily adhere to includes Tosaphit Ratchatham, the 10 virtues to which a ruler is purposed to hold; Chakkrawat Diwat, the 12 behaviors in which a ruler should follow; and Rachajanyanuwatr, the 4 abilities that a ruler should posess.
+Over time, as Buddhism became more widespread, the principles of Dharma from Buddhism become slowly integrated into the Thammaracha governing style up to the reign of Lithai who holds great respect for Buddhism.
+The principle that Lithai primarily adheres to includes Tosaphit Ratchatham, the ten virtues to which a ruler is purposed to hold; Chakkrawat Diwat, the twelve behaviors in which a ruler should follow; and Rachajanyanuwatr, the four abilities that a ruler should possess.

 Because Sukhothai kingdom holds many smaller cities/states that are related to each other due to family ties of the ruling class, the resulting government structure could be considered as Oligarchy or Aristocracy, where each of the cities ruler adhere to the dharma of Aparihaniyadhamma, a set of rules which aims to prevent the development of degeneracy.

-Although sticking to the Thammaracha governing style results in a peaceful and positive relationship between the ruler and its citizens, it discourages conflict and violence too, which leads to a lower military power and in turn leads to Sukhothai finally being invaded and forced to become a triburary state by Ayutthaya kingdom in the future.
+Although sticking to the Thammaracha governing style results in a peaceful and positive relationship between the ruler and its citizens, it discourages conflict and violence too, which leads to a lower military power and in turn leads to Sukhothai finally being invaded and forced to become a tributary state by Ayutthaya kingdom in the future.